MirrorNetworking/Mirror/docs/Components/NetworkLobbyManager.md

 Also add a NetworkManagerHUD component to Lobby Manager.

-Save the Lobby Scene, and then drag it to the Lobby Scene field in Lobby Manager.
+Save the Lobby Scene, and then drag it to **both** the Offline Scene field and the Lobby Scene field in Lobby Manager.

 Drag your Game Scene to the Gameplay Scene field in Lobby Manager.

-NOTE: Offline and Online Scene are separate from Lobby and Gameplay Scene...do not assign anything to Offline or Online Scene!
+NOTE: Offline and Online Scene are separate from Lobby and Gameplay Scene... **do not** assign anything to Online Scene or the Lobby will be bypassed!

 Create an empty game object in the scene called LobbyPlayer and give it a NetworkLobbyPlayer component.
 A Network Identity component will be added automatically.
 In the Network Identity component, check the box for Local Player Authority.